Theory of In-Plane-Magnetic-Field-Dependent Excitonic Spectra in Atomically Thin Semiconductors: Equations of Motion

 where $\mu_B = \frac{e\hbar}{2m_0}$ is the Bohr magneton and $B_{\parallel}$ is the magnetic field strength.
-The $g$-factor can approximately be described by the free-electron $g$-factor $g_e \approx 2$ \cite{PhysRevX.4.011034, Lu_2020, PhysRevB.102.115420}.
+The $g$-factor can approximately be described by the free-electron $g$-factor $g_e \approx 2$ \cite{PhysRevX.4.011034, Lu_2020, PhysRevB.102.115420} and are not valley-dependent or influenced by Berry-curvature contributions due to the in-plane geometry \cite{srivastava2015valley,xiao2010berry}.
 Note that $\overline{s}$ corresponds to the opposite spin of $s$, i.e., if $s = \, \uparrow$, then $\overline{s} = \, \downarrow$ and vice versa, which is caused by the action of an in-plane magnetic field on the spin wave functions.
 Therefore, the magnetic Hamiltonian is non-diagonal with respect to the out-of-plane spin states of the electrons and holes of the corresponding excitons.
 The consequences of this situation for linear optical spectra are the main focus of this paper.
 The magnetic matrix elements in \cref{eq: matrix element} determine the spin-coupling selection rules: Due to the spatial homogeneity of the in-plane magnetic field $B_{\parallel}$, a coupling of angle-independent $s$-orbital states with angle-dependent $p$-orbital states does not occur.
 Moreover, a coupling between the $1s$-exciton and higher-lying $ns$-excitons quickly fades as $n$ increases due to a decreasing overlap of the corresponding exciton wave functions.
-Note that the former is a characteristic property of the interaction of a spatially homogeneous in-plane magnetic field with the spin angular momentum, as excitonic spin flips via spin-orbit interaction within spatially homogeneous \cite{cao2024emergent,mittenzwey2025ultrafast} or spatially inhomogeneous \cite{mittenzwey2025many} out-of-plane electric fields, i.e., Rashba interaction \cite{book:Spin_orbit_coupling_Winkler2003}, behave differently .
+Note that the former is a characteristic property of the interaction of a spatially homogeneous in-plane magnetic field with the spin angular momentum, as excitonic spin flips via spin-orbit interaction within spatially homogeneous \cite{cao2024emergent,mittenzwey2025ultrafast} or spatially inhomogeneous \cite{mittenzwey2025many} out-of-plane electric fields, i.e., Rashba interaction \cite{book:Spin_orbit_coupling_Winkler2003}, behave differently.
+Lastly, we note that due to the spin-orbit coupling, which is effectively incorporated in the excitonic Hamiltonian $\hat{H}_{\text{X-0}}$ and diagonal in the out-of-plane spin basis \cite{kormanyos2014spin,kormanyos2013monolayer,Kormanyos_2015}, the excitonic Hamiltonian does not contain any contributions from in-plane spins, which leads to an in-plane rotational spin invariance.
+Additionally, the spin part is not affected by the lattice geometry because the Hamiltonian factorizes the Bloch part -- which encodes the geometry -- and the spin part.
+As of such, different in-plane field-orientations (e.g. zig-zag or armchair) yield equivalent results. \\

 By using bosonic excitonic commutator relations \cite{https://doi.org/10.1002/pssb.201800185} valid in the limit of linear optics, we obtain the following equations of motion for the excitonic transitions: